Insight from patients with breathing issue

 The Comparison

-By comparing the breathing data with the standard, patients can spot errors from the exercise and evaluate their own performance.
-On the other hand, physiotherapists can based on patients performance to adjust the standard timing and reflect it with them right away.
+By comparing their breathing data to the standard, patients can identify errors and assess their performance.
+Meanwhile, physiotherapists can adjust the standard timing based on the patient’s performance and provide immediate feedback.

 image